British Princess Catherine underwent abdominal surgery, must remain in hospital | Royal family - World Today Journal

 By our entertainment editors

-Princess Catherine underwent abdominal surgery at a private hospital on Tuesday.
+Britain’s Princess Catherine underwent abdominal surgery in a private hospital on Tuesday.
 The planned operation was successful, the British royal family wrote in a statement.
 The 42-year-old princess will remain in the hospital for another ten to fourteen days.

 The statement states that the princess is continuing her recovery at home after her release from the hospital.
 “Based on doctor’s advice, it is unlikely that the princess will resume work before Easter,” the royal family said.